sam-sunnarborg/sam-sunnarborg.github.io/Physics101/ParticlePhysics.md

 Antimatter is an umbrella term, so lets start with an example.
 Our friend the electron was officially discovered in 1897.
 About 30 years later, with the development of Quantum Mechanics, it was theorized that an exact copy of the electron but with a positive charge instead of negative could exist.
 And just four years later it was found: the positron.
 An exact copy of the electron but with opposite charge, the positron proved the existence of antimatter.
 But this isn't restricted just to electrons.
 Every fundamental particle has an antimatter partner.
 In fact you could make a whole Anti Standard Model if you wanted to.
 All you have to do is flip the sign on the charge and boom, an anti-muon.
 Or an anti-up quark.
 Even an anti-tau neutrino.

 Now probably the coolest thing about antimatter is how it interacts with matter.
 If you have a ball of electrons in your right hand and you bring it into contact with an equal sized ball of positrons, both balls will completely annihilate each other, and you will get an explosion of energy.
 We will talk about this more in the next section.

+Now if you're not already asking this question let me pose something to you.
+Since everything about an electron and a positron (and all matter-antimatter pairs for that matter (or antimatter, pun intended)) is exactly the same except the charge, the universe is just as likely to produce a positron as it is an electron.
+And since they interact with the universe in the same way, and often get produced together, there would hypothetically be the same amount of positrons as electrons in the universe.
+If the positron is an exact copy of the electron with only the charge flipped - thus its mass, lifetime, and interactions with other matter are the same - why aren't there atoms like anti-carbon made up of anti electrons with anti-nuclei made up of anti-protons and anti-neutrons?
+There is theoretically nothing stopping these things from forming since anti-carbon's constituents would interact the same way as carbon's do.
+So why is there no anti-carbon floating around?
+Now we remember that if this hypothetical anti-carbon did exists and it ran into a normal carbon they would annihilate.
+So then maybe the real question is this: if all matter and antimatter is equally likely to exist, why is all of our matter just made up of one kind?

+This is one of the largest looming questions in physics.
+What is the reason for the matter-antimatter asymmetry?
+Was there an inequality at the start of the universe?
+Is there some small inequality that breaks the rules we know about that could allow for more matter than antimatter to survive?
+Stay tuned.
+We don't yet know.

 <br><br>